Sustainability and responsibility

 Sustainable development is a continuous and managed social change taking place globally, regionally and locally, with the goal of securing good living opportunities for current and future generations.
 This also means that the environment, people and the economy are taken into account equally in decision-making and operations.

-Since sustainability is built into the operations of the government, it is also an essential part of the operations of the Radiation and Nuclear Safety Authority (STUK) as it carries out its statutory tasks for the benefit of the society.
-Ministries, agencies and institutions also have a responsibility to work towards the United Nations’ (UN) Sustainable Development Goals (SDGs).
-The purpose of STUK’s operations is to protect people, society, the environment and future generations from the harmful effects of radiation.
+Sustainable development and responsibility are built into the activities of the state, and thus also into the activities of the Radiation and Nuclear Safety Authority (STUK) and the implementation of its statutory tasks for the benefit of society.
+Ministries, agencies, and institutions also have a responsibility to work toward achieving the United Nations´ (UN) Sustainable Development Goals (SDGs).
+The purpose of STUK's activities is to protect people, society, the environment, and future generations from the harmful effects of radiation.
+This is well aligned with the goals of the UN's global action plan for sustainable development, Agenda 2030.
+In accordance with government guidelines, STUK is both increasing its impact and reducing its own footprint through its responsibility activities.

-All government agencies publish reports on their work for sustainable development.
-This also helps with identifying areas that have room for improvement.
-In April 2024, STUK published its third sustainability report on 2023.
+All government agencies report on their work towards sustainable development.
+This also helps to identify areas where there is still room for improvement.
+STUK published its sustainability report for 2024 in April 2025.

 STUK promotes several sustainable development goals